oviche/oviche.github.io/_posts/2023-01-25-Cyber espionage on Tibetian citizens.md

 # Description of functionality

+- This section will cover a detailed analysis of the components of the attack kill chain that's mentioned previously.

   ## RTF document

   - The RTF document holds two embedded objects **ghb4nrwmp.wmf** and **Equation.2\x00\x124Vx\x90\x124VxvT2** as shown below.